rozniak/xfce-winxp-tc/README.md

 I don't have a fancy looking roadmap document for this repo - there's too much to list really.
 Essentially, if something was in Windows XP, it's on my mind.

 As part of that, user-friendliness is always a target - besides themes and programs, I aim to one day have a nice setup application/process akin to XP's.
 And perhaps an OOBE if I can figure that out (mostly for the nostalgic music).

+If you're interested in the current completion state of the project, see this Wiki page: https://github.com/rozniak/xfce-winxp-tc/wiki/Project-progress-and-status